 ClinVar is a freely accessible, public archive of reports of the relationships among human variations and phenotypes, with supporting evidence.
 ClinVar thus facilitates access to and communication about the relationships asserted between human variation and observed health status, and the history of that interpretation.
 ClinVar processes submissions reporting variants found in patient samples, assertions made regarding their clinical significance, information about the submitter, and other supporting data.
 The alleles described in submissions are mapped to reference sequences, and reported according to the HGVS standard.
 ClinVar then presents the data for interactive users as well as those wishing to use ClinVar in daily workflows and other local applications.
 ClinVar works in collaboration with interested organizations to meet the needs of the medical genetics community as efficiently and effectively as possible.

-A single-access database for the complete genome sequence and expression data of four Dictyostelid species providing information on research, genome and annotations.
+dictyBase is a single-access database for the complete genome sequence and expression data of four Dictyostelid species providing information on research, genome and annotations.
 There is also a repository of plasmids and strains held at the Dicty Stock Centre.
 Relevant literature is integrated into the database, and gene models and functional annotation are manually curated from experimental results and comparative multigenome analyses.

 The Rfam database is a collection of RNA families, each represented by multiple sequence alignments, consensus secondary structures and covariance models (CMs).

 Hardwood Genomics Project